 Note that she is going to complete her Personal Lesson of "Nourishing Others" in this lifetime - she has been working on that one in three previous lifetimes and it culminates in this one.
 The two other personal lessons will continue into future lives.

-There is one risk factor for any incarnation, and this is Entropy, or the urge to rest.
+There is one risk factor for any incarnation, and this is Entropy, or "the urge to rest".
 Any part of our incarnation that we cease to create because the urge to rest is overpowering the urge to create (to act), will immediately start to fall apart, and in the long run suffer from bad management, possibly becoming an incomplete lesson.
 Professional or married life, a household, a farm - everything will quickly turn into chaos if a creative spirit is no longer animating it.

 Emotional pain leading back to past key experiences can also make it hard to keep creating all parts of our lives, also of course health problems, but the urge to rest is a factor in itself if it becomes very strong in the middle of an incarnation.
 It can tempt us to leave a lesson half done - a very unsatisfying situation not only for ourselves but also for the people who count on us, and now find us playing our parts in their Screenplays with less than total enthusiasm.

-Sometimes the process as such of merging with a body is traumatic for a spiritual being, because of all his negative experiences in earlier incarnations.
+Sometimes the process of merging with a body is as such traumatic for a spiritual being, because of all his negative experiences in earlier incarnations.
 This is an indication for processing.
 While the processing is going on - which will need a while -, exercises in Grounding can help to anchor the spiritual being in Earth life.

 Another situation where grounding exercises are useful is when the spiritual being has gone out of body and now has difficulty to manage daily life - floats "on a cloud" or loses touch with daily necessities like eating, washing, working.
 Such an Out of Body Experience (OBE) can happen in processing, but also during drug episodes or in traumatic or dangerous situations, or during episodes of Clinical Death (in accidents, heart attacks or operations), where it is called a Near Death Experience (NDE).